cfe-lab/MiCall/CONTRIBUTING.md

         python MISEQ_MONITOR.py &>/dev/null &
         tail -f /data/miseq/micall.log

-16. Launch the basespace virtual machine, and build a new Docker image from GitHub.
+14. Launch the basespace virtual machine, and build a new Docker image from GitHub.
 Tag it with the release number.
 See the bash scripts above for an easy way to do this.

-    sudo docker build -t docker.illumina.com/cfelab/micall:X.Y https://github.com/cfe-lab/MiCall.git#vX.Y
+    sudo docker build -t docker.illumina.com/cfe_lab/micall:vX.Y https://github.com/cfe-lab/MiCall.git

-17. Push the new image to the repository.
+15. Push the new image to the repository.
 You might have to log in to docker before running this.

-    sudo docker push docker.illumina.com/cfelab/micall:X.Y
+        sudo docker push docker.illumina.com/cfe_lab/micall:vX.Y

+16. Edit the `callbacks.js` in the form builder, and add the `:vX.Y` tag to the `containerImageId` field.
+17. Activate the new revisions in the form builder and the report builder.
-17. Send an e-mail to users describing the major changes in the release.
+18. Send an e-mail to users describing the major changes in the release.
-18. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.
+19. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.

 [release]: https://help.github.com/categories/85/articles